Lance's Right

-Lance's Right (also known as HT's) is a surf reef break located in Indonesia, off Sipore Island, part of Sumatra's Mentawai Island chain.
+Lance's Right (also known as HTs) is a surf reef break located in Indonesia, off Sipore Island, part of Sumatra's Mentawai Island chain.
 A reef break is an area in the ocean where waves start to break once they reach the shallows of a reef.
-Lance's Right is known as one of the most perfect waves, and the crown jewel of the Mentawai Isles.

 Origin of the name

 It is known as a right, which means the wave breaks from right to left from the perspective of a watcher on shore.
-The location is named after the first person to find this wave, Lance Knight.
-Lance Knight came to the Mentawai Islands in 1991 in search of new waves, and eventually paid a local man in a canoe to take him upon the wave now known as Lance's Right.
+The break, along with the neighbouring left (Lance's Left) are named after the first person to surf both waves, Lance Knight.